 Probability of default constitutes a key input in measuring expected credit loss.
 Probability of default is an estimate of the likelihood of default over a given time horizon, the calculation of which includes historical data, assumptions and expectations of future economic conditions.
-Details of the loss allowances on trade and other receivables are disclosed in Note 7 to the financial statements.
+The carrying amount of trade receivables and details of the loss allowances on trade receivables are disclosed in Note 7 to the financial statements.